youngyangyang04/PowerVim/README.md

 ;ff             // Search filename around the project ;gt             // Jump to the definition of the keyword where the cursor is located, but make sure you have make ctags ;gr             // Go back for ";gt"
+;tg             // Take tags file, make sure already install ctags ;y              // Copy content which selected by v to system clipboard dsfa;w
 // It is useful when you have serval window because of tagbar or neadtree or split the window ;h/l/k/j        // Move to the left/right/top/bottom window accordingly ;gg             // Traverse window

-;tg             // Take tags file, make sure already install ctags ;y              // Copy content which selected by v to system clipboard

 // Shortcuts without ;
 e               // Delete word under cursor